 Are you trying to order less take-out meals and cook more at home?
 Meal planning and meal prep are critical to being successful.
 But did you know that one of the biggest hurdles to meal planning is not making a food inventory?
 Learn what a food inventory is and why you should include it in your meal planning process.

-The biggest mistake almost everybody makes in meal planning is this:Not making a food inventory.
+The biggest mistake almost everybody makes in meal planning is not making a food inventory.

 Why People Don’t Take A Food Inventory

-- Maybe it takes more work.
-In fact, it takes a lot of work the first time.
-Not sugar coating the reality.
+- It takes more work.
+In fact, making a food inventory takes a lot of work the first time.

-- Maybe it’s easier to buy more and throw stuff out without thinking about how to use what you’ve got.
+- It’s easier to buy more and throw stuff out without thinking about how to use what you’ve got.